atomix/atomix/README.md

 ### Working with servers

-The `CopycatServer` class provides a `Copycat` implementation that participates in Raft-based replication of state.
+The [CopycatServer][CopycatServer] class provides a `Copycat` implementation that participates in Raft-based replication of state.
 As with [clients](#working-with-clients), servers operate as normal members of the Copycat cluster, allowing users to create and use resources.